Vbbab/libcpstresstest/README.md

 # libcpstresstest
-Simple stress-testing library for cp
+Simple stress-testing (fuzzing) library meant for competitive programming, to easily generate and verify test cases.

 ## Building
 **NOTE:** This library is only meant to be used on Linux distributions!
 It has been tested on Ubuntu 20.04.